Artificial Intelligence

 “Quantum computing could offer more efficient algorithms for training AI models,” he suggests.
 “You can also use AI to improve quantum computing, particularly in designing new quantum architectures and combining physical qubits into logical ones.”

 Hauer says there are opportunities here for innovation and, like many VCs, he is looking to university hubs for inspiration.
-Given his proximity to Munich’s Technical University and the quantum valley hub it’s no surprise that his focus is quite local, but Apex also invests across Europe, including in Spain and the UK.
+Given his proximity to Munich’s Technical University and the quantum valley hub it’s no surprise that his focus is on the DACH region, but APEX also invests across Europe, including in Spain and France.

 So, what is Hauer excited about?
 What are the technologies to watch over the next few years?